powturbo/TurboPFor-Integer-Compression/README.md

  - Direct Access is several times faster than other libraries
  - Usage in C/C++ as easy as memcpy
  - :new: Integrated differential encoding/decoding for sorted integer lists
- - Full range 16/32 and :sparkles: 64 bits integer lists
+ - :sparkles: Full range 16/32 and :new: 64 bits integer lists and :new: Floating point
  - :+1: Java Critical Native Interface.
 Access TurboPFor incl.
 SIMD from Java as fast as calling from C.
 <p>
 + **Features**